Mindfulness and Wellbeing During For Children During Lockdown

 Mandalas are often used in Tibetan Buddhism as a way of enhancing meditation practices.
 However, in recent years, mandalas have been popular as mindful activities whether it is through colouring, crafting or creating these beautiful patterns.

-In this exercise you could ask your class to create their own mandalas using objects from nature such as leaves or flowers.
+In this exercise you could ask your pupils to create their own mandalas using objects from nature such as leaves or flowers.
 For a low resource task, you could provide an outline of a mandala circle and ask your pupils to create their own patterns.
-Many psychologists have found that this process of colouring and expressing creativity can help pupils express emotions through the medium of art.
+Many psychologists have found that this process of colouring and expressing creativity can help children express emotions through the medium of art.

 We Are Teachers has a useful Mandala activity plan including a link to the mathematical side to this creative task.